-The Fund is the owner and beneficiary of life insurance policies with death benefit values of approximately \$2,550,000 and \$2,507,000 at June 30, 2011 and 2010, respectively.
+The Fund is the owner and beneficiary of life insurance policies with death benefit values of approximately \$2,500,000 at June 30, 2012 and 2011.
 The assignments of these policies were received as gifts for various University programs, scholarships, and other designations.